bachelor112hpr/eShopOnContainers/hpr112script/README.md

 ### Delete-all

 - The script delete-all.ps1 can be used to delete all content in a namespace in the cluster. just run the script with parametes for clustername, resourcegroup and namespace.
-If you dont define a namespace it will delete all i namespace: default.
+If you dont define a namespace it will delete all i namespace: default

 ---